 Have a personal blog where you open up yourself into the world?
-Unlike a niche blog where the topics are on a definite subject, personal blogging often involves journeying through diverse topics, from personal organization, DIY, inspiration, and opinions to matters of beauty and lifestyle.
+Unlike a niche blog where the topics are on a definite subject, personal blogging often involves journeying through diverse topics, from the personal organization, DIY, inspiration, and opinions to matters of beauty and lifestyle.

 Thus, it's not surprising that sometimes you might not be in a position to figure out what to write about next.
 That's when these personal blog topics come in handy!

 The trick is to use your own life as inspiration- simply taking note of things around you and relating them to your readers.
 For example, if you went on a trip, you might write a post about ways to keep in touch with people while traveling, what things to pack for travel, or share the moments with your readers.